 Chris Bentchetler’s signature ski has been part of the Atomic line for over a decade, and its little brother, the Bent 100, has established itself as one of skiing’s best deals.
 For 2023, the Bent family of twin-tips has blossomed into quite the clan, with five new models, including a couple of junior iterations.
 The Bent 110 slips in between the returning 120 and 100, and terrain park acrobats will want to check out the new Bent 90.

 In the 2018/19 season, Atomic dove into the deep end of the Lighter is Better pool, emerging with Pro Lite, a skeletal construction that sought to trim mass using all the means at the R&D department’s disposal.
-Launched just last year, Atomic’s Maverick and Maven (for women) series have bid aloha to Pro Lite, returning to a classic, elementary construction that Atomic could build in its sleep: an all-poplar core encased in top and bottom …READ MORE
+Atomic’s Maverick and Maven (for women) series have bid aloha to Pro Lite, returning to a classic, elementary construction that Atomic could build in its sleep: an all-poplar core encased in top and bottom sheets of fiberglass and …READ MORE